cavo789/docker_quatro/readme.md

 ## How to use

-First, we will need to create our Docker image with an installation of Quatro.
+First, we will need to create our Docker image with an installation of Quatro (and his dependencies).
 This can be achieved by running the following command: `make build`.

+This done, the Docker image `bosa/quarto` will be available.

 The `build` command will take time and will create a 1.5 GB huge image.
 We need to do this only once.